 The School leases its facility from the Community Education Building (CEB) located at 1200 North French Street.
-Total annual lease payment is \$1,160,276.
-As of June 30, 2020, the minimum future rental payments are as follows:
+Total annual lease payment is \$1,077,759.
+In addition, the School leases 23 residential apartment units located in Wilmington, Delaware for use and occupancy by teachers employed by the School.
+The lease term for all units is one year.
+As of June 30, 2019, the minimum future rental payments are as follows: